tburnam/chaos/README.md

 - cd to this directory and run `./buildChaos`.
 - It should run now if you launch Xcode.

-Will support better build process in near future

 ## Inspiration
-Ricky and I are big fans of the software culture.
-It's very open and free, much like the ideals of our great nation.
-As U.S. military veterans, we are drawn to software that liberates the oppressed and gives a voice to those unheard.

 Senate Joint Resolution 34 is awaiting ratification from the President, and if this happens, internet traffic will become a commodity.
 This means that Internet Service Providers (ISPs) will have the capability of using their users' browsing data for financial gain.
 This is a clear infringement on user privacy and is diametrically opposed to the idea of an open-internet.
 As such, we decided to build **chaos**, which gives a voice... many voices to the user.
 We feel that it's hard to listen in on a conversation in a noisy room.

+Ricky and I are big fans of the software culture.
+It's very open and free, much like the ideals of our great nation.
+As U.S. military veterans, we are drawn to software that liberates the oppressed and gives a voice to those unheard.

 ## What it does
 Chaos hides browsing patterns.
 <br>
 <br>
-Chaos leverages **chaos.js**, a custom headless browser we built on top of PhantomJS and QT, to scramble incoming/outgoing requests that distorts browsing data beyond use.
+Chaos leverages something we call **chaos.js**, a custom headless browser that we built on top of PhantomJS and QT, to scramble incoming/outgoing requests that distorts browsing data beyond use.
 Further, Chaos leverages its proxy network to supply users with highly-reliable and secure HTTPS proxies on their system.
 <br>
 <br>
 By using our own custom browser, we are able to dispatch a lightweight headless browser that mimics human-computer interaction, making its behavior indistinguishable from our user's behavior.
 There are two modes: **chaos** and **frenzy**.
 The first mode scrambles requests at an average of 50 sites per minute.
 The second mode scrambles requests at an average of 300 sites per minute, and stops at 9000 sites.
 We use a dynamically-updating list of over **26,000** approved sites in order to ensure diverse and organic browsing patterns.